 5. A Picnic Out In The Park

 Time out in nature is proven to be a boost for mental health, thought it’s probably a good idea to wait for good weather.
-As the days get warmer, pack a picnic, get yourself a proper picnicking basket, and have a lunch somewhere with lots of greenery and exposure to sunshine.
+As the days get warmer, pack a picnic, get yourself a proper picnicking basket with cute squishies in it, and have a lunch somewhere with lots of greenery and exposure to sunshine.

 6. A Way To Stay Mindful